Penn State Particle Separator

 The force and frequency of shaking must be enough to slide particles over the sieve surface, allowing those smaller than the pore size to fall through.
-We recommend shaking the particle separator at a frequency of at least 1.1 Hz (approximately 1.1 shake per second) with a stroke length of 7 in (or 17 cm).
+It is recommended to shake the particle separator at a frequency of at least 1.1 Hz (approximately 1.1 shake per second) with a stroke length of 7 in (or 17 cm).
 For best results, calibrate the frequency of movement over a distance of 7 inches for a specified number of times.
 The number of full movements divided by time in seconds results in a frequency value that can be compared to the 1.1 Hz recommendation.
 For a brief demonstration of the proper force used in separating samples, watch the particle separator movie.

 After shaking is completed, weigh the material on each sieve and on the bottom pan.
-Note that material on the upper sieve is greater than 0.75 inches long, material on the middle sieve is between 0.31 and 0.75 inches, material on the third sieve is between 0.07 and 0.31 inches, and material in the bottom pan is less than 0.07 inches.
 See Table 2 for data entry and procedures to compute the percentage under each sieve.

 Table 2.
 Example of the calculation of total weight and cumulative percentages under each sieve.